matuteiglesias/journal/content/Dev/2025-05-21_Developed_Modular_Work_Clusters_Framework.md

 ### Pending Tasks
 - Further refinement of the modular work clusters framework and integration with existing systems.
-- Continued development of onboarding documentation using [[Docusaurus]].
+- Continued development of onboarding documentation using Docusaurus.
 - Exploration of [[AI]] archetypes and their roles in system integration.